FAQ - Information about the Vulnerability-Lab

 21. What kind of vulnerabilities does the Vulnerability-Lab accept and detect?

-Cross Site Scripting (persistent) Vulnerabilities
+Cross Site Scripting (Persistent/Non-Persistent) Vulnerabilities

 Cross Site Request Forgery